Nonprofit Appeal Letters: 11 Easy Steps + Template

 How to write a successful nonprofit appeal letter

-While nonprofit appeal letters are not one-size fits all, we’ve put together 11 steps you can take to make your messaging more effective during the holiday season and year-round.
-The more you combine these techniques, the better the chance that your appeals will hit potential donors in just the right way at just the right time.
+While nonprofit appeal letters are not one-size-fits-all, we’ve put together 11 steps to make your messaging more effective during the holiday season and year-round.
+The more you combine these techniques, the better the chance that your appeals will hit potential donors in the right way at the right time.

-Ready to jump right into writing?
+Ready to jump right into copywriting techniques?
 Click to scroll down to our handy template and get started.

 Step 1: Tell a story

-While having a clearly defined mission in your messaging is important, you have to tell a story.
-You have to prove to Linda that her donation can make a real difference.
-Tell a story of how your nonprofit has been able to accomplish its mission.
+While clearly defining your mission in your messaging is important, you have to tell a story.
+You must prove to Linda that her donation can make a real difference.
+Tell a story of how your nonprofit has accomplished its mission.

 When telling a story, distill it down to the basics — the character (this can be a person or family), their struggle, and how your audience’s donations will help them overcome that struggle.